adospace/reactorui-maui-docs/components/stateful-components.md

 <figure><img src="../.gitbook/assets/visualtree.drawio (2).png" alt=""><figcaption><p>Label is mounted</p></figcaption></figure>

-## Updating the state "without" trigger a refresh
+## Updating the state "without" triggering a refresh

 Re-creating the visual tree can be expensive, especially if the component tree is deep or the components contain many nodes; but sometimes you can update the state "without" triggering a refresh of the tree resulting in a pretty good performance improvement.